PangYuanbo/context8/README.md

 - `context8-mcp push-remote` – Upload all local solutions to a remote Context8 server (uses saved/env remote config)
 - `context8-mcp search "<query>" [--limit N --mode hybrid|semantic|sparse]` – Search locally or remotely (if configured)

+MCP clients can also call the `diagnose-mode` tool to report whether the server is running in remote or local mode and see reachability/count.

 ### Environment Variables

 - `CONTEXT7_API_KEY` – Context7 API key for the `context7-cached-docs` tool